Swendude/35funcs/README.md

 ## ✅ 0: double1
 Write a function with one `number` argument that returns double the argument.

-## 🔴 1: double2
+## ✅ 1: double2
 Write a function with two `number` arguments that returns double the first argument.

-## 🔴 2: double3
+## ✅ 2: double3
 Write a function with two `number` arguments that returns double the largest argument.

-## 🔴 3: repeat
+## ✅ 3: repeat
 Write a function with a `string` argument and a `number` argument that repeates the string from the first argument but repeated the amount of times equal to the second argument.
+If the second number is negative, return an empty string.

-## 🔴 4: batman
+## ✅ 4: batman
 Write a function without any arguments.
-Have it return the string `'na'` repeated 10 times followed by the string `'batman!'`.
+Have it return the string `'na'` repeated 10 times followed by the string `' batman!'`.
 Use the `repeat` function you used before to accomplish this.

 ## 🔴 5: max
 Write a function with two `number` arguments.
 Have it return the largest number of the two.